milejko/php/README.md

 ================
 PHP-FPM, CLI Docker image with ease of configuration in the heart.
 Offering Debian Slim base, Ubuntu, as well as minimalistic Alpine.
+New images are deployed to Docker Hub twice per month.

 ### Core features ###
 * Clean way of configuration: using ENVs during runtime (ie. MEMORY_LIMIT, UPLOAD_MAX_FILESIZE and more...)